-If you are interested in completing an internship/field experience in Sociology, Anthropology, or Criminology, the first step is to attend an information session and/or meet with the Internship Coordinator, Dr. Baker.
+If you are interested in completing an internship/field experience in Sociology, Anthropology, or Criminology, the first step is to meet with Dr. Baker.

 Dr. Baker’s Drop-In Office Hours (Bartlett 2128)